 By the time Timo retired from operative business in 2012, there were several companies using resin injection for ground improvement.
 Timo’s plan to become the market leader involved changing the licensing business into a contracting business.
 He did that in Finland and started the process in the UK.

 London is now company HQ.
 CEO Otso Lahtinen has continued his father’s strategy by opening contracting businesses all across Europe and Asia.
 His vision is to save G7 countries billions of tax payer’s money and reduce frustration of metropolitan city inhabitants by avoiding closures during transport related ground improvement.
 It’s delivered professionally, yet always with a caring, human touch.
 So in 2017, to support its global growth, Uretek became Geobear: a company that’s aware of its pioneering past and committed to a future where societies, homes and businesses keep running.

 Like the bear in its name, Geobear wants to walk on strong, stable ground.

 What we do:

 Geobear keeps things running.
 How?
-We inject a polymer into ground that’s become unstable.
+We inject a polymer into the ground that’s become unstable.
 It lifts buildings, fixes cracked concrete and uneven floors, and makes the ground stronger.
 We are 10 times faster than the normal way to repair subsidence, which involves building work and often closing the business or moving out of your house.
 But not with Geobear.
-The work is finished in hours or days, rather than weeks or months.
-And we do it for half the cost, with a 10-year guarantee.
+The work is finished in hours or days, rather than weeks or months and comes with a 10-year guarantee.